-On behalf of the Judicial Council, the Policy Coordination and Liaison Committee (PCLC) takes positions on more than 50 bills each legislative session and monitors more than 1,000 bills.
-Governmental Affairs (GA) updates the council's Legislative Policy Summary annually, setting forth the council's historical policies on key legislative issues.
+On behalf of the Judicial Council, PCLC takes positions on more than 50 bills each legislative session and monitors more than 1,000 bills.
+Governmental Affairs (GA) updates the council's Legislative Policy Summary annually, presenting the council's historical policies on key legislative issues.

 GA monitors legislative activity and represents the council before the Legislature and the Governor's Office.
 GA provides information and advice to advisory committees and PCLC on pending legislation to assist the council in formulating its positions.
 The Legislative Policy Summary helps ensure that council members, advisory committee members, and staff have a common understanding of council policy on issues presented in proposed legislation.
-The updated document reflects the council's most recent positions on legislative issues and identifies how those positions are derived from the judicial branch's strategic plan.
+The updated document reflects the council's most recent positions on legislative issues and identifies how those positions are derived from the Judicial Council's strategic plan.
 The Legislative Policy Summary also defines the Judicial Council's limited purview when considering pending legislation.
 The document is not a history of every bill on which the council has taken a position, but rather is a sampling of bills that reflect council positions on various types of legislative proposals.